apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/yaml-config/data-source.en.md

 ## Background

-ShardingSphere-PROXY supports common database connection pools: HikariCP, C3P0, DBCP.
+ShardingSphere-Proxy supports common database connection pools: HikariCP, C3P0, DBCP.

 The connection pool can be specified through the parameter `dataSourceClassName`.
 When not specified, the default database connection pool is HikariCP.